If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

-The lack of review of the laws that literally changed the game of poker and lost hundreds of millions of dollars is mind-boggling.
+The lack of review of the laws that literally changed the game of online poker and lost hundreds of millions of dollars to shareholders is mind-boggling.

-Even more fascinating is that the mass exodus of publicly-traded poker sites from the US that changed everything was done as a result of misinterpretation.
+Even more fascinating is that the mass exodus of publicly-traded online poker sites open to the US that changed everything was done as a result of misinterpretation.

 There is no federal law against merely playing poker.
 Half the states do have mostly ancient laws on the books making it a crime, sometimes, to make a bet.
 But in the other half, it is not a crime to even bet with an illegal operation.

 Read that quote above from Professor Rose.
 Isn't that fascinating?

 I imagine Americans with a casual knowledge about online poker actually believe that it was made illegal in 2006 and that's what Black Friday was about in 2011.

 The media frenzy that ensued in 2006 when the UIGEA was actually referred to as an "online poker ban" by some outlets.
 It was such a popular (and inaccurate) phrase that I did a whole piece on it.

 In fact, there are no federal laws that mention playing online poker specifically.
 Professor Rose, whom I consider the definitive expert on gaming law, tells you that himself.